GoogleCloudPlatform/gcs-fuse-csi-driver/docs/installation.md

   git clone https://github.com/GoogleCloudPlatform/gcs-fuse-csi-driver.git
   cd gcs-fuse-csi-driver
   ```
 - A standard GKE cluster.
-Autopilot clusters are not supported.
+Autopilot clusters are not supported for now.
 - [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) is enabled on the cluster.
 - Run the following commands to create a GKE cluster with Workload Identity enabled.
   ```bash